apache/nuttx/Documentation/applications/nsh/config.rst

 ``CONFIG_NET=y``                        Of course, networking must be enabled.
 ``CONFIG_NET_TCP=y``                    TCP/IP support is required for telnet (as well as various other
                                         TCP-related configuration settings).
-``CONFIG_NSH_IOBUFFER_SIZE``            Determines the size of the I/O buffer to use for sending/ receiving
-                                        TELNET commands/responses
 ``CONFIG_NSH_DHCPC``                    Obtain the IP address via DHCP.
 ``CONFIG_NSH_IPADDR``                   If ``CONFIG_NSH_DHCPC`` is NOT set, then the static IP address must be
                                         provided.